luizwhite/luizwhite/README.md

 (🌱🧠) Growth Mindset

-(👨🏻‍💻🏢) Currently working as a Full-Stack Developer
+(👨🏻‍💻🏢) Currently working as a Full-stack Developer

 (💜😃) In Search of Colaboration in Next.js/React/Node.js Projects